facebookresearch/habitat-lab/examples/siro_sandbox/README.md

 habitat.task.measurements.cooperate_subgoal_reward.end_on_collide=False
 ```

+## Play episodes filter
+Specify a subset of play episodes on the command line by adding `--episodes-filter`  argument followed by the filter string.
+Episodes filter string should be in the form `"0:10 12 14:20:2"`, where single integer number ('12' in this case) represents an episode id and colon separated integers ('0:10' and '14:20:2') represent start:stop:step episodes ids range.

 ## Using FP dataset
 To use FP dataset follow the FP installation instructions in [SIRO_README.md](../../SIRO_README.md) and run any of the above Sandbox launch command with the following config overrides appended:
 ```